APHIS Honey Bee Survey

 Nosema samples are collected as a composite sample from a single apiary.

-Virus samples are collected as a composite sample from a single apiary.
-The virus prevalence chart shows the percentage of samples with each virus found to be positive Nationally for all years since 2013 to this year.
-The National prevalence uses data since 2013 only, due to improvements made to the molecular techniques used to determine if the virus is present.
+Molecular pathogen samples are collected as a composite sample from a single apiary.
+The molecular pathogen prevalence chart compares a selected year to the percentage of samples with a positive detection for all years since 2013.
+Due to improvements in the molecular techniques in 2013 that made US data comparable internationally, those are the only data used as the national average.
 For data collected previous to 2013, we still show the prevalence of these samples per state and those are still compared to improved (>2013) molecular data.
-However, for BQCV, we use any sample in the database since few samples have been analyzed for BQCV since 2013.
+To see pathogen prevalence mapped per state, see our Virus Map.

-The pesticide samples are collected from stored pollen in combs and are a composite sample from a single apiary.
-The n values per pie piece are the total number of pesticides found within the category, which can be greater than the total number of samples because some samples have multiple pesticides in them.
+The pesticide samples are collected from wax combs or bee bread and are a composite sample from a single apiary.
+Prior to 2018, bee bread (stored pollen) was used for pesticide samples.
+During 2017 to 2019, samples are taken from wax combs.
+The charts below indicate if their source was from either wax or bee bread.
+The “n” values per pie piece are the total number of pesticides found within the category.
+Since each sample often contain multiple pesticide detects, the total number of detects will be greater than the total number of samples.

 A table and list of all pesticides found and tested for in either wax or bee bread can be found at the following links.

 National Honey Bee Survey Bee Bread Pesticide Sampling Report